mrdja026/image_analyzer/README.md

 # Image Analyzer and Summarizer

 A powerful tool for analyzing images with AI and summarizing the results.
-The application uses Ollama's LLaVA for image analysis and Llama for text summarization.
+The application uses Ollama's yasserrmd/Nanonets-OCR for image analysis and qwen:32b for text summarization.

 ## Features